The Role of Connection Density in an Adaptive Network with Chaotic Units: Results:

-Fig.~(\ref{fig:louvain_k_18}) illustrates the evolution of the network structure and node states at different time steps, obtained using the Louvain community detection method~\cite{Louvain}, for $\varepsilon = \{0.30, 0.50\}$ and $\langle k \rangle = 18$.
+To visualize the interplay between structure and dynamics, we construct a figure where each panel represents the network's adjacency matrix, reordered according to the modular structure detected by the Louvain community detection algorithm.
+Color bars alongside the matrices indicate the dynamical states of the nodes, ordered consistently with the structural partitioning.
+At the same time, the color bar below the matrices reflects the dynamic range of the node states at each time step.
+This enables the visualization of emergent patterns such as synchronization blocks and community structures based on dynamical coherence.
+Subsequently, we analyze the modular organization using both qualitative and quantitative approaches across varying $\langle k \rangle$ and $\varepsilon$ values.
+Fig.~(\ref{fig:louvain_k_18}) illustrates the evolution of the network structure and node states at different time steps, obtained using the Louvain community detection method~\cite{blondel2008}, for $\varepsilon = \{0.30, 0.50\}$ and $\langle k \rangle = 18$.
 Fig.~(\ref{fig:louvain_k_18}a) shows the initial random configuration, serving as a common starting point.
 For weak coupling ($\varepsilon = 0.30$; Fig.~(\ref{fig:louvain_k_18}b–d)), no clear modular organization emerges even after prolonged evolution.
 The color bars reveal no evident synchronization patterns at early stages (Fig.~(\ref{fig:louvain_k_18}b,c)), although partial synchronization develops by the final state (Fig.~(\ref{fig:louvain_k_18}d)).
 However, this occurs without significant structural modularity, as confirmed in the final network layout (Fig.~(\ref{fig:louvain_k_18}e)).
 In contrast, for strong coupling ($\varepsilon = 0.50$; Fig.~(\ref{fig:louvain_k_18}f-h)), a progressive emergence of modular structure is observed, driven by synchronization.
 Initially (Fig.~(\ref{fig:louvain_k_18}f)), communities begin to form, often dominated by nodes with similar dynamical states, clustering around $x_n \approx 1.0$ (yellow) and $x_n \approx -1.0$ (orange).
 Although a fully stable configuration is not yet achieved, coherence within clusters becomes increasingly evident.
 As the evolution proceeds Fig.~(\ref{fig:louvain_k_18}g-h), the large initial communities gradually fragment into smaller, dynamically coherent subcommunities, reflecting a refinement of modular organization.
 The final network layout Fig.~(\ref{fig:louvain_k_18}i) clearly shows these structurally and dynamically coherent modules.
 For $\langle k \rangle = 54$, as shown in Fig.~(\ref{fig:louvain_k_54}), the increased number of links results in a denser adjacency matrix, leading to a more homogeneous connectivity pattern that initially obscures modular organization.
 Nonetheless, pronounced modular blocks emerge along the diagonal, indicating strong intra-community connectivity, as well as noticeable off-diagonal structures, particularly in Fig.~(\ref{fig:louvain_k_54}c,d).
 These off-diagonal blocks reflect integration between different communities, suggesting that nodes across distinct modules share similar dynamical states.
 This phenomenon is further illustrated in the final network layout in Fig.~(\ref{fig:louvain_k_54}e), where inter-community coherence is visually apparent.